nchaigne/dhcperfcli/README.md

   - The number of packets received (as a whole and broken down by message type).
   - The number of requests for which no response was received (in the allowed time limit).
   - The number of unexpected replies.<br>This may be responses received after the allowed time limit, or which we cannot correlate with a request (giaddr / source IP address mixup, transaction Id mismatch, or other odd things that broken DHCP servers might do).
+- Per-transaction statistics
+  - For each transaction type (pair of request type / reply type), the number of such transactions, the RTT (average, min and max response times).
+  - Likewise, for DORA workflows (if there are some).
+  - And `(All)` shows the aggregation of all transactions types (if there are more than one).

+Note: RTT (*round trip time*) is the time interval between a packet being sent and the reception of the corresponding response.
+This is an accurate measurement of how fast the DHCP server can handle a message.
+For DORA workflows, this includes the time spent decoding and encoding packets, so this is more than the sum of Discover / Offer and Request / Ack RTT.

 ## Displaying DHCP packets